albertintech/apai/docs/congress/cmf/fema/sample-smd-ballot.md

 **Why Some Candidates Have No Endorsements:**

 Robinson is a registered Democrat but doesn't have her party's endorsement.
 This could mean the party chose to endorse a different candidate, the candidate is running without seeking party endorsement, or there are internal party disagreements.
 This information helps you understand party dynamics and coalition relationships.

 ---

-### About the FCAO Exam

-All candidates for federal office are required to take the **Federal Candidate Assessment Office (FCAO)** examination, which tests knowledge of:

-- U.S. Constitutional structure and principles
-- Federal government powers and limitations
-- Bill of Rights and civil liberties
-- Legislative, executive, and judicial branch functions
-- Historical context of American governance

-The FCAO examination is a **transparency mechanism, not a qualification barrier**.
-No minimum score is required -- candidates scoring 0% may still run and serve if voters choose them.
-Scores are displayed on ballots to help voters assess candidates' understanding of constitutional governance and federal office responsibilities.

-Candidates may retake the exam unlimited times, with only their highest score reported.

-**FCAO Exam Scores in This Election:**
-- **90%+ (2 candidates):** Patterson (94%), Nguyen (93%)
-- **85-89% (2 candidates):** Santos (89%), Williams (87%), Robinson (85%)
-- **Below 85% (0 candidates)**

----